A reason to celebrate: the IKI turns 15!

 The IKI anniversary year – “Committed to the planet and the people”

-The IKI’s 15th anniversary is an excellent opportunity over the coming months to highlight the IKI funding programme and its projects via our various communication channels under the motto “Committed to the planet and the people”.
+The IKI’s 15th anniversary was an excellent opportunity highlight the IKI funding programme and its projects via our various communication channels under the motto “Committed to the planet and the people”.

 IKI live: events in 2023